Skip to Content

 How long does it last?

-Cowboy soup can be stored in the fridge for up to 4 days in an airtight container.
-Great for making in advance and letting the flavors mingle together.
+Leftover cowboy soup can be stored in the fridge for up to 3-4 days in an airtight container.
+Great for making in advance!

 Can I freeze it?

 Yes, you can!
-This recipe makes a large batch so there will be plenty to freeze for future meals.
+This makes a large batch so freeze any leftovers in single serve portions.
+Freeze in freezer-safe containers for up to 3 months.

-Can I make it in the crock pot?
+Can I make cowboy soup in the crock pot?

 This soup with ground beef is perfect for the slow cooker.
 Just make sure you have one that is large enough or you will have to cut the recipe in half.